Fujitsu Ductless Mini Splits System

 Finding possible problems before they occur, or fixing small issues before they get worse will save you money in the long run by increasing the operational life span of your system.
 A technician would also be able to estimate for you how much life your older air conditioning unit has left, keeping you more informed and prepared for the future.

-- Annual Maintenance is Recommended by the EPA and Energy Star
+- Annual Air Conditioning Maintenance is Recommended by the EPA and Energy Star

 Don’t take our word for it.
 Both the EPA and EnergyStar recommend the annual maintenance of your air conditioning system for optimal performance.